nikogura/nikogura.com/ManagedSecrets.md

 Why someone would want to connect directly to the backend is beyond me.
 Doing so makes whatever you're using *less* portable, and makes it more likely you'll have to go back and change your code when the secret storage system changes or upgrades.

-Managed Secrets is basically just a YAML interface to your secret storage system..
+Managed Secrets is, again, basically just a YAML interface to your secret storage system.
 Interfaces are like fences.
 Good fences make for good neighbors.

 Managing a secrets system is like making sausage.
 The diner doesn't care how the sausage gets made.
 They just get to take a bite and enjoy.  *yum*